Flushed Away: Production

-Traditionally, Aardman has used stop-motion for their animated features, but it is complex to render water with this technique, and using real water can damage plasticine models.
-It would have been expensive to composite CGI into shots that include water, of which there are many in the movie, so they chose to make Flushed Away their first all-CGI production.
+Traditionally, Aardman had used stop-motion for their animated features, but it was complex to render water with this technique, and using real water could damage plasticine models.
+It would have also been expensive to composite CGI into shots that include water, of which there are many in the movie, so the company chose to make Flushed Away their first all-CGI production.
 This is the third and final of three Aardman-produced films released by DreamWorks.
 Aardman's turbulent experience with DreamWorks during the making of this film and The Curse of the Were-Rabbit led to the split between the two studios.

 Soundtrack

 On Halloween (31 October) 2006, the Flushed Away: Music from the Motion Picture soundtrack was released by Astralwerks.

 Home media

-Flushed Away was released on DVD 20 February 2007.
-It includes behind the scenes, deleted info, Jammy Dodger videos and all-new slug songs.
+Flushed Away was released on DVD on 20 February 2007.
+It includes behind-the-scenes, deleted info, Jammy Dodger videos and all-new slug songs.
 It was released in the UK on 2 April 2007, where it was also packaged with a plasticine 'Slug Farm' kit.
-The film was released on Blu-ray by Universal Pictures Home Entertainment on 4 June 2019.
+The film was released on Blu-ray by Universal Pictures Home Entertainment on 4 June 2019 around the world except for the UK.
 As of October 2010, 4.9 million units were sold.

-In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Studios in 2018.
+In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Studios in 2018, following NBCUniversal's 2016 acquisition of DreamWorks Animation.